Bayesian cluster analysis: Point estimation and credible balls: A comparison of the variation of information and Binder's loss

-\begin{property} For both metrics $\VI$ and $\tB$, the closest partitions to a partition $\bc$ are: \begin{itemize} \item if $\bc$ contains at least two clusters of size one and at least one cluster of size two, the partitions which merge any two clusters of size one and the partitions which split any cluster of size two. \item if $\bc$ contains at least two clusters of size one and no clusters of size two, the partitions which merge any two clusters of size one. \item if $\bc$ contains at most one cluster of size one, the partitions which split the smallest cluster of size greater than one into a singleton and a cluster with the remaining observations of the original cluster. \end{itemize} \end{property}
+\begin{property} For both metrics $\VI$ and $\tB$, the closest partitions to a partition $\bc$ are: \begin{itemize} \item if $\bc$ contains at least two clusters of size one and at least one cluster of size two, the partitions which merge any two clusters of size one and the partitions which split any cluster of size two. \item if $\bc$ contains at least two clusters of size one and no clusters of size two, the partitions which merge any two clusters of size one. \item if $\bc$ contains at most one cluster of size one, the partitions which split the smallest cluster of size greater than one into a singleton and a cluster with the remaining observations of the original cluster. \end{itemize} \end{property} A proof can be found in the Supplementary Material.
 This property characterizes the set of estimated partitions which are given the smallest loss.
 Under both loss functions, the smallest loss of zero occurs when the estimated partition is equal to the truth.
 Otherwise, the smallest loss occurs when the estimated clustering differs from the truth by merging two singleton clusters or splitting a cluster of size two, or, if neither is possible, splitting the smallest cluster of size $n$ into a singleton and a cluster of size $n-1$.
 We further note that the loss of estimating the true clustering with a clustering which merges two singletons or splits a cluster of size two, is $\frac{2}{N}$ and $\frac{2}{N^2}$ for VI and $\tB$ respectively, which converges to $0$ as $N \rightarrow \infty$ for both metrics, but at a faster rate for $\tB$.

 Next, we note that the Hasse diagram stretched by $\tB$ in Figure \ref{fig:hasse_bl_N4} appears asymmetric, in the sense that $\1$ is more separated from the others when compared to the Hasse diagram stretched by $\VI$ in Figure \ref{fig:hasse_vi_N4}.